amadeus4dev/developer-guides/guides/getstarted.md

 ## Explore our APIs

 You can find all our APIs in our [API catalogue](https://developers.amadeus.com/self-service).
-Don’t forget to stop by our [Github workspace](https://github.com/amadeus4dev/) which contains tons of samples and prototypes where you can inspire from.
+Don’t forget to stop by our [GitHub workspace](https://github.com/amadeus4dev/) which contains tons of samples and prototypes where you can inspire from.

 We also provide a useful [Cheat Sheet](https://developers.amadeus.com/self-service/cheat_sheet.pdf) with instructions on how to get started and where you can see all APIs at glance.